 Making, possessing and distributing an imagery of someone under 18 which is indecent is illegal.
 This includes imagery created by under 18s themselves.
 The type of incidents covered by this guidance are:

-- A person under the age of 18 creates and shares sexual images of themselves with a peer under the age of 18. - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - A person under the age of 18 is in possession of sexual imagery created by another person under the age of 18.
+- A person under the age of 18 creates and shares sexual images of themselves - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - A person under the age of 18 is in possession of sexual imagery created by another person under the age of 18.

-The sharing of sexual imagery of people under 18 by adults constitutes child sexual abuse and this should be reported to the police.
+The sharing of sexual imagery of people under 18 by adults constitutes child sexual abuse and this should be reported to the DSL who will report to the police.